AndrewGuerrero/ng-caryll/content/effective_stl.md

 ```

 This is because the elements of in an object of type `map<K, V>` or `multimap<K, V>` are of type
 `pair<const K, V>`.
-Unfortunately, the same can not be said for `set` and `multiset`.
-There is no
+Unfortunately, `set` and `multiset` are not the same.
+There's no
-such equivalent standard for `set` and `multiset` so it may be possible to change a key's value.
-It
+such equal standard for `set` and `multiset`, so it may be possible to change a key's value; it
 depends on the implementation of the library.

 > Though keys may be declared `const`, they are still vulnerable to `const_cast`.
 Doing so yields
 > undefined results.

-To safely change an element in a set follow these five steps
+To safely change an element in a set:

 1. Locate the element in the container that should be changed. (see [Item
    45](effective_stl#item-45-distinguish-among-count-find-binary_search-lower_bound-upper_bound-and-equal_range))
 1. Make a copy of the element.
-1. Modify the copy as needed.
+1. Change the copy as needed.
 1. Remove the element form the container, typically via `erase` (see [Item
    9](effective_stl#item-9-choose-carefully-among-erasing-operations)).
 1. Insert the new value into the container.

 ### Item 23: Consider replacing associative containers with sorted `vector`s

-#### Sorted vector pros and cons
+#### Sorted `vector`

-##### pros

-- *Consumes less memory:* Each node in an associative container consumes three additional pointers
+- **Consumes less memory** - Each node in an associative container consumes three extra pointers, left child, right
-  (left child, right child, parent) plus overhead.
+  child, and parent, plus overhead.
-- *Faster searching*: Binary searches in a sorted `vector` are faster when page faults are taken
+- **Faster searching** - Binary searches in a sorted `vector` are faster when page faults are considered.
-  into account.

-##### cons

-- *Expensive inserts and erasures*: Using contiguous memory requires shifting everything beyond
-  the new element.
+- **Expensive insertions and erasures** - Using contiguous memory requires shifting everything beyond the new element.

-##### Conclusion

 Consider using a sorted `vector` instead of an associative container when lookups are almost never
 mixed with insertions or erasures.